GSA/Section508.gov/_pages/manage/2018-05-29-manage-program-roadmap.md

       Determine the applicability of the standards to each item.
     </li>
     <li dir="ltr">
-      Identify how the vendor should provide information you need to perform a 508 technical evaluation;
+      Identify how the vendor should provide information you need to perform a Section 508 technical evaluation;
     </li>
     <li dir="ltr">
       Incorporate Section 508 criteria into the evaluation factors; and